home | avr microcontroller & DIY electronics | toolbox | science club | tuxtalk | photos | e-cards | online-shop

 Nova Scotia

 Our B&B in Annapolis Royal really was great.
-It's called Queen Ann's Inn and indeed I kind of felt like a queen there!!!
+It was called Queen Ann's Inn and indeed I kind of felt like a queen there!!!

 Before we continued on the Evangeline trail and later on the Lighthouse route we walked a bit through Annapolis Royal.
 Really a very nice little place!